flemay/3musketeers/docs/guide/make.md

 ## Targets .env and envfile

 The target `envfile` creates the file `.env` which is very useful for a project that follows the 3 Musketeers pattern.
-See [Environment Variables & envfile][linkEnvironmentVariables] for more details.
+Refer to section [Environment Variables][linkEnvironmentVariables] for more details.

 ## Project dependencies